while-true-do/clt2019-lecture/README.md

 # clt2019-lecture
 <!-- ./Header (auto generated) -->
-Repository to publish the lecture "Deploy your workstation with Ansible" for CLT2019.
+Repository to publish the lecture "Setup your workstation with Ansible" for CLT2019.

 ## Motivation